 When you’re wondering how much does it cost to get solar panels, there are two main factors that will affect the price: the quality of the equipment and installing it.
 According to the Center for Sustainable Energy, the average cost of panels and installation is between $15,000 and $25,000.

 This may sound overwhelmingly expensive.
 However, high-quality solar panels can last up to 20 years.
 If you wish to learn about how solar panels are installed to last this long, you can click here and get insights.
 Besides this, there are lower-quality panels that will cost less.
 But they will not last as long nor will they have the same energy and cost savings.

 Most systems won’t require maintenance over the years, so you won’t have many expenses after it is installed.
 Take time to research and compare equipment.
 Find the combination of quality and longevity that works for your price point.

 Determine How to Get Solar Panels for Your Home

 One of the main factors to consider when deciding whether or not to get solar panels is the location of your roof.
 The size, pitch, and direction your roof faces will affect the amount of electricity you can produce with solar panels.

 The more panels you can fit and the more sunlight they’ll receive, the more electricity they’ll produce.
 So large roofs that face south and are unshaded are ideal.
 But you can still see significant savings with panels facing southwest, southeast.

-Panels put on roofs facing the west can have an impact on savings, even if they produce slightly less electricity overall.
-A west-facing panel is useful when you want to generate energy in the afternoon to help counter the peak rates your power company charges.
+Panels put on roofs facing the west can have an impact on savings.
+Even if they produce slightly less electricity overall.
+A west-facing panel is useful when you want to generate energy in the afternoon.
+It will help counter the peak rates your power company charges.